-The Patrons of the Arts (POTA) membership is $120 per year which includes membership in the Campbell River Arts Council (if you are already a member your membership will be extended for a year).
+The Patrons of the Arts (POTA) membership is $120 per year which includes membership in the Campbell River Arts Council.
+If you are already an Arts Council member, your membership will be extended for a year.

-You will be eligible to participate in various events exclusively for Patrons, as well as having “first choice” for tickets at premier events like the Wearable Art Fashion show.
+You will be eligible to participate in various events exclusively for POTA, as well as having first choice for tickets at premier events like the Wearable Art Fashion Show.